Moving a Pet to Ireland

 If your pet will be traveling separately from you, you will also need to sign an authorization form for whomever will accompany or transport your pet.

 Be sure to check with your airline, too, because some carriers have pet travel requirements in addition to the destination country’s rules.
 For instance, flights departing from the US may require your pet to have a USDA APHIS 7001 (international health certificate) in addition to the EU form required by Ireland.

 The requirements outlined below apply to pets entering Ireland within 5 days before or after your own arrival date, as long as you have fewer than 5 pets total.
 This is the case for most families.
-If you and your pet(s) will be traveling on the same flight or if you will be traveling separately but within the 10-day window noted, the appropriate health certificates can be found on the USDA website.
+If you and your pet(s) will be traveling on the same flight or if you will be traveling separately but within the 5-day window noted, the appropriate health certificates can be found on the USDA website.

-If you will be traveling with more than 5 pets, or if your pet(s) will arrive in Ireland outside the 10-day window noted above, then you must use a “commercial” health certificate.
+If you will be traveling with more than 5 pets, or if your pet(s) will arrive in Ireland outside the 5-day window noted above, then you must use a “commercial” health certificate.
 It doesn’t matter whether you’re making the arrangements yourself or our Starwood Pet Travel team is handling the details for you.
 The commercial health certificate can only be completed within 48 hours prior to your pet's departure.

-If you have multiple pets, each one must have his own health certificate.
-It must be filled out and signed by an accredited veterinarian and then endorsed (counter-signed and stamped or embossed) by the APHIS Veterinary Medical Officer in your state.
+The health certificate must be filled out and signed by a USDA-accredited veterinarian and then endorsed (counter-signed and stamped or embossed) by the USDA APHIS Veterinary Medical Officer in your state.
 Belgium will allow the accredited vet to complete/sign the health certificate electronically, but the USDA must use a real-ink signature and emboss the paperwork.
-This document must be completed within 10 days of your pet’s arrival in Ireland.
+This document must be completed within 10 days prior to your pet’s arrival in Ireland.